ge-gutierrezneri/LaTeXing/README.md

 # LaTeXing

-LaTeXing - Professional Typesetting - An extension for Sublime Text which makes your life  easier and more comfortable while creating your documents.
+Enrique's extra snippets for LaTeXing - Professional Typesetting - An extension for Sublime Text which makes your life  easier and more comfortable while creating your documents.

 ## Installation